FAIMS/burial-mounds-web/README.md

 Please ensure to read and follow the instructions provided in the [preprocessing required for linking local images section](#preprocessing-required-for-linking-local-images) before proceeding with this section.

-Once you done with that, please follow the following steps:
+Please follow the steps listed below:

-  1. If you have run the `make_site.py` Python script to generate the record pages, then you can skip this step and move onto step 4, otherwise, please read the [generating record pages section](#generating-record-pages) and follow the instructions in that section.
+1. If you have run the *make_site.py* Python script to generate the record pages, then you can skip this step, please otherwise read the [generating record pages section](#generating-record-pages) and follow the instructions in that section.
-  2. Run the `local_images.py` Python script.
-Once that is done, you have finish linking images from the `images/` folder to its associated record page.
+2. Run the *local_images.py* Python script.
+Once that is done, you have finished linking images from the *images\/* folder to its associated record page.

-Once you have finish all the steps, run the website to test if the images were successfully associated with the record page.
+Once you have finished all the steps, run the website to test if the images were successfully associated with the record page.

 [Back to TOC](#table-of-contents)

 ### Adding Images for a Record Page from Google Drive

-Please ensure to read the [generating google drive link to CSV page](_import/generating-google-drive-link-CSV.md) to generate the CSV that contains the Google Drive CSV.
+Please ensure to read the [Generating Google Drive Link to CSV page](_import/generating-google-drive-link-CSV.md) to generate the CSV that contains the Google Drive CSV.

 Once you have the generated CSV, please follow the following steps:

-  1. Ensure that the CSV file is in the **\_import** folder.
+  1. Ensure that the CSV file is in the *\_import* folder.
-  2. Ensure the value for the key `google_drive_csv_file` in [customizable-variables.yaml](_import/customizable-variables.yaml) is the same as the file name of the CSV with the google drive links.
+  2. Ensure the value for the key `google_drive_csv_file` in [customizable-variables.yaml](_import/customizable-variables.yaml) is the same as the file name of the CSV with the Google Drive Links.
-  3. If you have run the `make_site.py` Python script to generate the record pages, then you can skip this step and move onto step 4, otherwise, please read the [generating record pages section](#generating-record-pages) and follow the instructions in that section.
+  3. If you have run the `make_site.py` Python script to generate the record pages, you can skip this step and move onto step 4, otherwise, please read the [Generating Record Pages section](#generating-record-pages) and follow the instructions in that section.
   4. Run the `google_drive.py` Python script.
 Once that is done, you have finish adding images from Google Drive.

 Once you have finish all the steps, run the website to test if the images were successfully associated with the record page.